ZaidAfane3/phase2-docs/README.md

 kubectl cluster-info
 ```
 ## worker-nodes
-The module creates a scalable instance group managr with auto scaling.
+The module creates a scalable instance group manager with auto scaling.

-The worker nodes will be created from a an instance template that uses a custom built image, with the following configuraton, and the start-up script in terraform will run the kubeadm join:
+The worker nodes will be created from a an instance template that uses a custom built image, with the following configuration, and the start-up script in terraform will run the kubeadm join:
 ```shell
 #!/bin/bash
 sudo swapoff -a